 \end{proof}

-For $\eps>0$ it is possible to compute the Lyapunov coefficient directly using the normal form reduction, but the expressions become complicated.
+For $\eps>0$ it is possible to compute the Lyapunov coefficient $\lambda$ directly using the normal form reduction, but the expressions become complicated.
 Aided by formal calculation software (Maple\textregistered), we did the calculation of the first Lyapunov coefficient along the Hopf bifurcation line $\tau_1^0(J,\eps,a)$ following the classical theory~\cite{faria1995normal,campbell2009calculating}.
-Details are provided in appendix~\ref{append:NormalForms}.
-The very complicated expression obtained of the Lyapunov exponent are evaluated numerically and confirm that there exists $\tau_s(\eps,J)>0$, approaching $1/J$ for small $\eps$, such that for $\tau<\tau_s(\eps,J)$, the bifurcation is supercritical and for $\tau>\tau_s(\eps,J)$, it is subcritical.
-A plot of the Lyapunov exponent for $\eps=0.1$ as a function of $J$ and $\tau$ appears in Figure~\ref{fig:Lyapunov}.
-In that three-dimensional plot is visible the change of sign of the Lyapunov coefficient along a line $\tau_s$ closely following $\tau=1/J$.
+Details are provided in appendix~\ref{append:NormalForms}. {The very complicated expression of the Lyapunov coefficient obtained in this manner is} evaluated numerically and confirms that there exists $\tau_s(\eps,J)>0$, approaching $1/J$ for small $\eps$, such that for $\tau<\tau_s(\eps,J)$, the bifurcation is supercritical and for $\tau>\tau_s(\eps,J)$, it is subcritical.
+A plot of the Lyapunov coefficient for $\eps=0.1$ as a function of $J$ and $\tau$ appears in Figure~\ref{fig:Lyapunov} (A).
+The change of sign of the Lyapunov coefficient occurs along a line $\tau_s$ closely following $\tau=1/J$.
 For $\tau<1/J$, the Lyapunov coefficient is negative and of small absolute value.
 It then sharply jumps towards higher values before slowly returning to smaller positive values.
+This is visible in the zoom of the Lyapunov coefficient for $J=2$.
 This is perfectly consistent with the properties that: (i) the Lyapunov coefficient is of order $\sqrt{\eps}$ for $J\tau<1$, and (ii) the remark that the Lyapunov coefficient of the fast system tends to infinity at $J\tau \to 1$.
 Eventually, we note that at $\tau=\tau_s$, the the first Lypaunov coefficient changes sign in a non-degenerate manner, and the map that associates to $\tau$ the eigenvalues of the Jacobian matrix and the first Lyapunov coefficient is regular.
 We conjecture that the system undergoes a Bautin bifurcation at this point.
 In order to rigorously demonstrate the presence of this bifurcation in the system, one needs to compute the second Lyapunov coefficient at this point and show that it is not zero: this amounts to extending the analysis performed in appendix~\ref{append:NormalForms} to access terms of order $5$ of the reduction of the system on the center manifold, leading to tedious computations. }